KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/delayed-proof-of-work.md

 :::

-##### Notarization to BTC
+##### Notarization to LTC

 After another ten to twenty minutes, the notary nodes will perform the notarization process for the KMD main chain.
-Here, they gather all the information for the entire ecosystem, create a hash, and record this hash to the BTC main chain.
+Here, they gather all the information for the entire ecosystem, create a hash, and record this hash to the LTC main chain.
 Once this is completed, they inform the entire ecosystem through a special transaction on the KMD main chain, and on each individual Smart Chain.

 At this point, one can argue that the attacker's job is nigh impossible.
-To 51% Attack the Smart Chain, the attacker must compromise BTC, KMD, and the Smart Chain.
+To 51% Attack the Smart Chain, the attacker must compromise LTC, KMD, and the Smart Chain.
 This would require an incredible amount of equipment and expertise, and therefore most users in the Komodo ecosystem may now feel safe to consider all transactions to have achieved permanent finality.

 Therefore, any record that has at least one full notarization has a fortress of security at its guard.
 So long as users and developers are mindful to wait for the desired number of notarizations to secure their payments, both the 51% Attack and the Genesis Attack are highly unlikely either to be successful, or to provide economic value to the would-be malicious actor.